Introduction: A Region That Never Truly Stabilized

 For much of the late 20th and early 21st centuries, Middle Eastern geopolitics revolved around U.S. primacy.
 That era is ending.

-The Decline of a Single Hegemon
+1. The Decline of Hegemony

 The United States remains militarily dominant, but its role has shifted: